 10% 5 “Treasure Hunts” (graded in Venice on the days due)

-55% Semiotic Journal/Portfolio (periodically checked in Venice, Verona and Florence) — this includes a variety of required response essays, paintings, photography, poetry and fiction.
+55% Semiotic Journal/Portfolio (periodically checked in Venice, Verona and graded on the morning of the last day of Florence) — this includes a variety of required response essays, paintings, photography, poetry and fiction.

 Midterm & Final: The midterm and final will cover lecture, readings, audiovisual presentations, and basic Italian words and phrases.

 Paintings: Six paintings will be completed, five of them in-class (Friday art studio hours are available if needed).
 Don’t worry — you don’t need to be an expert painter for these assignments!